On this page

 However, unlike employees, if details of a service user's vaccination status are collected, that information will continue to be covered by the Privacy Act and the Australian Privacy Principles.

-What should an organisation do if an employee hasn’t had their first vaccination dose by the deadline in a public health order or other workplace direction?
+What should an organisation do if an employee hasn’t had their vaccination dose by the deadline in a public health order or other workplace direction?

-If the employee has not had their first vaccination dose by the deadline because of a protected attribute under anti-discrimination laws, the organisation may need to consider alternative work arrangements, such as asking the employee to perform different duties or to work from home (more information below).
+If the employee hasn’t had their vaccination dose by the deadline because of a protected attribute under anti-discrimination laws, the organisation may need to consider alternative work arrangements, such as asking the employee to perform different duties or to work from home (more information below).
 However, at this stage, the only exemption to comply with vaccination mandates contemplated in current public health orders is due to a medical contraindication.

 Outside these circumstances, organisations may need to take disciplinary action against employees who refuse to be vaccinated pursuant to a public health order or other lawful workplace direction.